-What happened to the England U21 XI that played Germany in the Euro 2009 final?
+England U21s last made the European Championships final in 2009 - where are they now?

 The Three Lions have managed to become something of a self-fulfilling prophecy, consistently failing to succeed on the grand stage when everything appears to be in the trophy-strapped nation's favour.

+Hopes are high that a number of players from within the squad could go on to have stellar careers at senior international level - and lifting the trophy this weekend would only enhance their claims for full honours.

+Long-time England fans, though, will be all too aware that they've been here before with the Under-21 side.

-Almost twelve years ago, feelings of optimism amongst an ever-expectant nation began to rise in light of the England Under-21 side's journey to the final of the U21 European Championships.
+It was fourteen years ago that feelings of optimism among an ever-expectant nation began to rise in light of the country's journey to the final of the same competition.

 Stuart Pearce's contingent of up-and-coming youngsters met Germany in the final having beaten host nation Sweden on penalties in the semis.